JoelAngels/JoelAngels/README.md

 ![Frontend Developer | ReactJS Developer | Design](https://github.com/JoelAngels/JoelAngels/blob/main/LinkedInBanner.png)

-# Hi there 👋, I'm Joel Angel
+# 👋 I'm Joel Angel
 I am really passionate about design and looking for opportunities where Companies can fully use my skills for the success of the organization.

 ## Skills